dkudrow/BlacKnight/doc/install.rst

 #.
 RiakCS should respond with the key and secret of the admin user.
 Copy these into ``$RIAK_ADMIN_KEY`` and ``$RIAK_ADMIN_SECRET`` respectively in ``site.pp``.

 #.
-Repeat steps 2 and 3 on the remaining hosts.
+Repeat step 2 on the remaining hosts.

 #.
 Restart Riak on the Stanchion host as per step 6.